spadarian/docblock-python/README.md

 }
 ```

+You can generate the `.docblock.json` file by
+clicking on the `Packages -> docblock-python -> Save current settings` menu.

 A full list of the options and their possible values are described below:

 Option | Value | Description